 The CDG Host must be a Non-Residential Customer-Generator or Non-Residential project owner of stand-alone storage that meets all the qualifications of this Tariff and must comply with any Operating Procedures for Community Distributed Generation approved by the Board of Trustees, including and in addition to the requirements listed below.
-The CDG Host will be assigned to an applicable Service Classification based on the greater of the load or the generation at the CDG Host site.
+The CDG Host will be assigned to an applicable non-residential Service Classification as determined by the eligibility rules for each Service Classification as applied to the demand of the CDG Host site.